groundlight/conveyor-counting/README.md

 Check your camera setup by running the app in video only mode: `python app.py --app-mode VIDEO_ONLY`.
 The app launches a webserver for viewing the camera feed.
 Check the terminal output for the URL, and then open that URL in your browser.

 ## Training
-You can submit single images to Groundlight by running the app in SNAPSHOT_INFERENCE mode: `python app.py --app-mode SNAPSHOT_INFERENCE`.
-Press the enter key in your terminal to take a new picture and perform inference.
-This is good for training a new detector.
-This step is optional but encouraged.
+You can submit training images to Groundlight by running the app in SNAPSHOT_INFERENCE mode: `python app.py --app-mode SNAPSHOT_INFERENCE`.

+Press the enter key in your terminal to submit images.

+Make sure you submit several diverse training images to Groundlight before running your application in production.
+Usually several dozen images is enough, but this can vary depending on your application.

 ## Run in Production
 When you are ready to perform inference on live video, run: `python app.py --app-mode VIDEO_INFERENCE`

+## Other Options
 To see other options, run: `python app.py --help`